 Mr. Lunch Box and Mr. Cereal Box

 On a visit decades ago to Frank Lloyd Wright's Arizona house -- Taliesin West -- I was blown away by how the architect had embedded antique ceramics — large and intricate scenes from 19th century Chinese opera— into the field stone and concrete walls of his desert masterpiece.
 This delicious contrast between the fragile green and blue details of the porcelain and the rough surrounding cement was unexpected, strange and oddly beautiful.
-I love 'em -- and pocketed the idea for a later day.
+I loved 'em -- and pocketed the idea for a later day.

 Andy Warhol, Jeff Koons and (Neo) Pop Art